aws-samples/cdk-eks-blueprints-patterns/docs/patterns/custom-networking-with-ipv4.md

 - Prefix Delegation

-Prefix Delegation is a property of Vpc Cni Plugin that allows customers to increase Pod density on an instance.
+Prefix Delegation is a property of VPC CNI Plugin that allows customers to increase Pod density on an instance.
-When using custom networking mode, since the node’s primary ENI is no longer used to assign Pod IP addresses, there is a decrease in the number of Pods that can run on a given EC2 instance type.
+When using custom networking mode, since the node’s primary ENI is no longer used to assign Pod IP addresses, there is a decrease in the number of pods that can run on a given EC2 instance type.
 To work around this limitation you can use prefix delegation with custom networking.
 With prefix delegation enabled, each secondary IP is replaced with a /28 prefix which negates the IP address loss when you use custom networking

-Without `prefix-delegation` enabled, an `m5.large` type instance can have 20 Pods running.
+Without `prefix-delegation` enabled, an `m5.large` type instance can have 20 pods running.
 With `prefix-delegation` enabled, this number increases to 110.

-By default, Prefix Delegation is turned off in Vpc Cni.
+By default, Prefix Delegation is turned off in VPC CNI.
 To check this, run the following command
 ```
 kubectl get ds aws-node -o yaml -n kube-system | yq '.spec.template.spec.containers[].env'
 ```